mariopineda/drpineda.ca/_posts/2012-11-27-Kids-do-programming-A-Scratch-hackathon.md

 ---
 layout: post
-title: Kids (can) do programming: A Scratch hackathon
+title: Kids (can) do programming - A Scratch hackathon
 description:
 modified: 2012-11-27
 category: Programming